arshsinghphd/FakeNewsClassifier/README.md

 Fake News Classifier

 SKILLS:<br>
-In this project I demonstrate the knowledge and understanding of building Deep Neural Network models using keras for Natural Language Processing.
+In this project I demonstrate the knowledge and understanding of *Deep Learning* using *Artificial Neural Network* models using *keras* for *Natural Language Processing*.

 <details>
 <summary>ABOUT ME</summary>